Scientific advice and protocol assistance

-EMA offers consultations in parallel with European Network for Health Technology Assessment (EUnetHTA) as of July 2017.
 This aims to allow medicine developers to obtain feedback from regulators and health technology assessment (HTA) bodies in European Union (EU) Member States on their evidence-generation plans to support decision-making on marketing authorisation and reimbursement of new medicines at the same time.

 For more information, see Parallel consultation with regulators and health technology assessment bodies.

 The tailored procedure advises developers on the studies they should conduct, based on a review of the quality, analytical and functional data they already have available.

-The pilot is open to all types of biosimilars and companies are encouraged to request a pre-submission meeting to review the suitability of the data package.
+The tailored scientific advice procedure is open to all types of biosimilars and companies are encouraged to request a pre-submission meeting to review the suitability of the data package.
 Applicants should note that the SAWP will need an extra month in addition to normal scientific advice timelines to review applications.